 It was August of 2017 and our PR had finally come through in a record 42 days after AoR.

-Super lucky, eh!
-But while we had our passports stamped, our CoPR in hand, and an 8 month process completed, we did not feel like a permanent resident.
+Super lucky, eh?
+But while we had our passports stamped, our CoPR in hand, and an 8-month process completed, we did not feel like a permanent residents.
 We were yet to make our landing but had a long list of doubts and queries to contend with.
 Here’s what we were thinking: